- Fund name

 - This is the total operating expenses for the shares in your fund.
 Your total operating expenses should be available from your fund's prospectus.
 If your fund shares convert to a new class, you will be asked to enter the total operating expenses for both before and after the conversion.

-We assume that all operating expenses are taken out of your balance at the end of the year, after your return for the year has been added to your account.
+The tool assumes that all operating expenses are taken out of your balance at the end of the year, after your return for the year has been added to your account.

 - Opportunity cost